Progressive PAC Seeks to Transform Idaho, Gains Support from Members of North Idaho Republicans

 Last updated:

 Ranked-choice voting is causing major waves throughout the Idaho political scene.
-Reclaim Idaho, which brought us Medicaid expansion in 2018 that now sits at a $4.1 billion annual price tag, has launched a new initiative to fundamentally change the way Idaho conducts their elections.
-The group, co-founded by Sandpoint native Luke Mayville, calls their project the Open Primaries Initiative, and if they gather enough signatures, this initiative will be voted on by the public in the November 2024 General Election.
+Reclaim Idaho, which brought us Medicaid expansion in 2018 that now sits at a $4.1 billion annual price tag, has launched a new initiative to fundamentally change the way Idaho conducts its elections.
+The group, co-founded by Sandpoint native Luke Mayville, calls its project the Open Primaries Initiative, and if it gathers enough signatures, this initiative will be voted on by the public in the November 2024 General Election.

 The Open Primaries label seems confusing, as the method of ranked-choice voting actually eliminates private party primaries and general elections as we know them.
-First, we will look into how elections are currently conducted in Idaho, then we’ll apply how Reclaim Idaho’s Open Primaries Initiative would transform them.
+First, we will look into how elections are currently conducted in Idaho, then we’ll apply how Reclaim Idaho’s Open Primaries Initiative would transform Idaho elections.

 Below are sample ballots from the last even numbered year election in 2022.
 This example shows how the Republican Primary Election Ballot presented for voters in Idaho’s Legislative District 3.
 The following example shows the General Election Ballot for Idaho’s Legislative District 3.
 Notice the winning candidates from the primary progressed to the general.